nerdimite/lambda-ai-deployment/README.md

 This repository is a part of [my workshop at CellStrat](https://www.meetup.com/Disrupt-4-0/events/275681532).

+---

+## Update [14 July 2021]

+An alternate method for uploading models and libraries to EFS is by uploading them to S3 and then triggering a lambda function which downloads the files from S3 to EFS directly without using EC2 at all.
+The VPC, EFS, Lambda and S3 resources can be created automatically using this [CloudFormation template](cloudformation-templates/vpc-efs-lambda.yaml).
+The actual model lambda function creation still has to be manual though as your code could vary depending on your model.

 ## Update [13 July 2021]

-The VPC, EFS and EC2 resources can be created automatically using this [CloudFormation template](cloudformation-template/vpc-efs-ec2.yaml).
+The VPC, EFS and EC2 resources can be created automatically using this [CloudFormation template](cloudformation-templates/vpc-efs-ec2.yaml).
 The lambda function creation still has to be manual though as your code could vary depending on your model.

+---

-## Lambda AI Deployment - Cheat Sheet
+## Lambda AI Deployment - Cheat Sheet (from Scratch)

 This is a cheat sheet of the steps followed in the workshop for the attendees to use as a reference in the future.